 Outdoor Restrooms & Concessions

-The restrooms are on the east side of the building between golf and the baseball diamond.
+The restrooms are on the east side of the building between the golf courses and the baseball diamond.
 Restrooms have changing tables in both men’s and women’s, and also a dispensary if you need to buy Chapstick or ibuprofen.
-Additional restrooms are inside the main entrance next to the Indy Fuel Hockey exhibit.
+Additional restrooms are inside the main entrance, just past the World of Sport exhibit.

 You will find friendly reminders to stay hydrated throughout the park.
 Drinking fountains and water bottle fill stations are scattered throughout.